Ego death: Vedanta and Zen

-Both the Vedanta and the Zen-Buddhist tradition warn that insight into the emptiness of the self, or so-called "enlightenment experiences", are not sufficient; further practice is necessary.
+Both the Vedanta and the Zen Buddhist traditions warn that insight into the emptiness of the self, or so-called "enlightenment experiences", are not sufficient; further practice is necessary.

 Jacobs warns that Advaita Vedanta practice takes years of committed practice to sever the "occlusion" of the so-called "vasanas, samskaras, bodily sheaths and vrittis", and the "granthi or knot forming identification between Self and mind".

 Zen Buddhist training does not end with kenshō, or insight into one's true nature.
 Practice is to be continued to deepen the insight and to express it in daily life.
 According to Hakuin, the main aim of "post-satori practice" (gogo no shugyo or kojo, "going beyond") is to cultivate the "Mind of Enlightenment".
 According to Yamada Koun, "if you cannot weep with a person who is crying, there is no kensho".